trambabu/fakebank/README.md

-# Spring Boot 3.0 Security with JWT Implementation
+# Fake Bank - Spring Boot 3.0 JWT Implementation
 This project demonstrates the implementation of FakeBank Core banking flow using Spring Boot 3.0 and JSON Web Tokens (JWT).
 It includes the following features:

 ## Features